mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 title: 3M Framework for Game Making
 ---

-In this chapter I outline a case study and model for game making to do x, y an z
+In this chapter I outline a case study and model for game making designed with student engagement and autonomy as end goals.
+I identify and describe design tensions emerging from the exploratory stages of my PhD study on families making games together.

+I share a learning design incorporate that seeks to help resolve and explore these tensions in detail.
+While I share initial findings in response, the research is still in progress.
+As such, this early reporting of results seeks to put into focus, and explore in details tensions in the particular context of family making, use of game making as a creative medium and the affordances and limits of game making particular tools.

+Summary of key points I want to make;
+- navigation
+- motivation
+- design patterns and authenticity.

 <!-- ## Notes